prannoymulmi/ASP-Core-APP/Readme.md

 # Description

-This is a Simple ASP.net core we application where a user can login and see the details of the individual.
+This is a Simple ASP.net core application where a user can login and see the details of the individual.

  Diffrent Frameworks in the ASP.net are being used in this project Entity.Core.FrameWork Used for the database migrations